Our Story

 Intended to be aesthetically rich in design while also living up to the NGX reputation for reliability, AMI’s new music video jukebox quickly becomes the product of choice among American operators.

-AMI continues to listen, learn, innovate, and grow.
+TODAY: AMI continues to listen, learn, innovate, and grow

-With now over 30,000 locations connected to the network worldwide, AMI offers millions of songs, customizable catalogs of full albums, 27,000+ music videos, Ad Manager digital signage, powerful mobile apps, and unparalleled customer support.
+With over 30,000 connected venues worldwide, AMI delivers fully licensed music solutions, a growing catalog of 35,000+ music videos, interactive trivia, dynamic digital signage, powerful mobile apps, and unmatched customer support.